rafaelaznar/rafaelaznar.github.io/assets/about.md

 # about me

 * Hi there!
-I work as a professor in the CIPFP Ausiàs March de València (Spain)
+I work as a professor in the CIPFP Ausiàs March de València (Spain).
-* I’m over fifties and i've been working as a teacher for more than twenty years
+* I’m over fifties and i've been working as a teacher for more than twenty years.
 * I'm a full stack developer.
 I started learning about programming computers when I was 15 years old, and I haven’t stopped coding ever since.
+* I program in java and javascript / typescript.
+* You can email me: rafaaznar at gmail dot com.